Pariyatti/mobile-spikes/ui-spikes/HOW-AND-WHY.md

 - Flutter
 - ReactNative on TypeScript
 - ReactNative on vanilla Javascript
+- SvelteNative on TypeScript
+- SvelteNative on vanilla Javascript
 - Apache Cordova

 Each has different language constraints and platform constraints we should consider.